 What made the most sense to us was grouping based on core value proposition – we know that many of these companies are active in more than one scene.
 Leveraging the no-code movement to become a maker is fantastic – but we need to know what we want to create in the first place.

 In a nutshell, we took the following criteria to qualify as no-code AI to heart:

-- Tools that enable users to build solutions from scratch, which would have previously required one or more (ML) engineers to build.
+- Tools that enable users to build solutions from scratch and integrate these into their processes - which would have previously required one or more (ML) engineers to build.

 - Creates value on its own for users and companies of all sizes – and is not just an enterprise-level developer tool (think Uber's Ludwig).

 - Usable by non-technical people – this is essentially the core of the no-code movement.
 More importantly, this is one of the criteria we had the longest debate on.
 The level of knowledge plays a key role - and while there are tools like MS Azure, C3 AI Suite, or even deepCognition - they are not built for the average knowledge worker, but for people who already know what they are doing in the developer stage.